Statutory vs Non-Statutory Trust: Differences, Benefits & Examples

 Key Takeaways

-• Non-statutory trusts, also known as common-law trusts, offer greater privacy and customization for asset governance.
+- Non-statutory trusts, also known as common-law trusts, derive authority from contract law and natural-law principles, offering greater privacy and customisation for asset governance through private agreement between parties.

-• Non-statutory trusts can reduce administrative burdens and maintain confidentiality, but require a deeper understanding of contract law and fiduciary duties to be implemented correctly and remain valid.
+- Non-statutory trusts can reduce administrative burdens and maintain confidentiality, but require a deeper understanding of contract law and fiduciary duties to be implemented correctly and remain valid.

 What is a Statutory Trust?